dimmyvi/secure-credential-transfer/draft-secure-credential-transfer.md

 API parameters:

 - Device Claim - a unique token allowing the caller to read from / write data to the mailbox.
-Exactly one Sender device and one Receiver device should be able to read from / write secure payload to the mailbox.
+Exactly one Sender device and one Receiver device SHOULD be able to read from / write secure payload to the mailbox.
 Sender device provides a Device Claim in order to create a mailbox.
 When the Relay server, having received a request from the Sender device, creates a mailbox, it binds this Sender's Device Claim to the mailbox.
 When the Receiver device first reads data from the mailbox it presents its Device Claim to the Relay Server, which binds the mailbox to the given Receiver device.
 Thus both Sender and Receiver devices are bound to the mailbox (allowed to read from / write to it).
 Only Sender and Receiver devices that present valid Device Claims are allowed to send subsequent read/update/delete calls to the mailbox.
 The value SHALL be a UUID {{!RFC4122}}.

 - Notification Token - a short or long-lived unique token stored by the Sender or Receiver device in a mailbox on the Relay server, which allows Relay server to send a push notification to the Sender or Receiver device, informing them of updates in the mailbox.